Chapter 2 The Pre-Travel Consultation Counseling & Advice for Travelers

 - Commercial suture or syringe kits to be used by a local clinician.
 (These items will require a letter from the prescribing physician on letterhead stationery.)

-Travelers should carry a contact card with the addresses and phone numbers of the following:
+Travelers should carry a contact card with the street addresses, phone numbers, and e-mail addresses of the following:

 - Family member or close contact remaining in the United States